sagemath/trac_to_gh/Issue 1221.md

 Show original
 Message text garbled?
 Why is this spam/nonspam?
-chris`@`seberino.org
+chris@seberino.org
 W. Stein I wanted to commend you for leading Sage.
 I think it is a great idea...

 Nov 19 (2 days ago)
 William Stein
-On Nov 20, 2007 11:10 AM, seberino`@`spawar.navy.mil So do I. I think we should...
+On Nov 20, 2007 11:10 AM, seberino@spawar.navy.mil So do I. I think we should...

 11:17 AM (20 hours ago)
 Ondrej Certik to sage-devel